anidil18/ansible-sysop-toolkit/README.md

 openvpn_address: 			- name of URI , use in openvpn and backup-openvpn roles
 openvpn_restore_src: 			- name of dir for storage OpenVPN seting before restore in role openvpn or after backup in backup-openvpn
 openvpn_restore_dst: 			- name of dir for storage OpenVPN setting after resore in openvpn role or before backup in backup-openvpn
+old_port:                               - Port for which the docker and vmware conflict
+new_port:                               - The port we are mapping old_port

 In catalog localhost, in file mint-hosts/localhost/all